sampsyo/bril/docs/tools/bench.md

 * `relative-primes`: Print all numbers relatively prime to *n* using [Euclidean algorithm][euclidean_into].
 * `riemann`: Prints the left, midpoint, and right [Riemann][riemann] Sums for a specified function, which is the square function in this benchmark.
 * `sieve`: Print all prime numbers up to *n* using the [Sieve of Eratosthenes][sievee].
+* `sorting-network-five`: An optimal sorting network for 5 integer inputs.
 * `sqrt`: Implements the [Newton–Raphson Method][newton] of approximating the square root of a number to arbitrary precision
 * `sum-bit`: Print the number of 1-bits in the binary representation of the input integer.
 * `sum-check`: Compute the sum of [1, n] by both loop and formula, and check if the result is the same.